HarshitKhurana/Extras/C|C++/BuildProcess.md

 <img src="./BuildProcessTemp/compiler.png"></img>

 #### [\*] Steps

+---
+> **Note :** The below mentioned steps and examples are specifically for GNU gcc, though most other compilers follow the same process.
+---
 * In the above image, their is a `BlackBox`, these steps will goes through explaining the internals of it :